ObsidianLabs/Black-IDE/README.md

 #### Project Editor

-When the project is successfully created, we will be redirected to Project Editor.
+When the project is successfully created, user will be redirected to Project Editor.
 Project Editor have a few useful built-in widgets, including file explorer on the left with toolbar above it, code editor to the right and log viewer in the lower half.

 <p align="center">
   <img src="./screenshots/editor.png" width="720px">